 The requirements for vehicles are set out in the provisions of Chapter IV of Annex II to Regulation (EC) No 852/2004 of the European Parliament and of the Council of 29 April 2004 on the hygiene of foodstuffs.

-Where conveyances and/or containers are used for transporting anything in addition to foodstuffs or for transporting different foodstuffs at the same time, there is, where necessary, to be effective separation of products.
+- Where conveyances and/or containers are used for transporting anything in addition to foodstuffs or for transporting different foodstuffs at the same time, there is, where necessary, to be an effective separation of products.

-Foodstuffs in conveyances and/or containers are to be so placed and protected as to minimise the risk of contamination.
+- Foodstuffs in conveyances and/or containers are to be so placed and protected as to minimize the risk of contamination.

-In general, it is important what equipment and premises there should be.
+In general, it is important what the equipment and premises there should be.

 In producing eco-friendly cleaning products, you will also have to meet the requirements for the production of cleaning products and detergents.
 We recommend that you familiarise yourself with the Detergent Control Questionnaire.
 This questionnaire is used by the controlling authorities in carrying out inspections at production and sales locations.